Harris, Jeremiah and William O'Brien, 2025, U.S. Multinationals’ Alternatives to Paying Taxes. Journal of Corporate Finance, 91. (Online Appendix)

 Investor Attention Around Corporate Restructurings

 (with Jonathan Kalodimos and William O'Brien) We investigate investor behavior and firm performance related to corporate restructuring announcements using a database of Security Exchange Commission (SEC) filings by U.S. firms and web traffic on the SEC’s website.
 We find that abnormal investor attention positively predicts restructuring announcements for up to three months prior to the announcement and attention stays elevated for at least twelve months afterwards.
-This is true for attention from both retail investors and mutual funds.
-We also find that abnormal attention prior to a restructuring announcement is positively related to long-run abnormal returns to the firm ; these effects are amplified if the initial market reaction to the restructuring announcement was positive and are stronger if the integration cost of a firm’s information is low.
+This is true for the attention of both retail investors and mutual funds.
+We also find that abnormal attention from both retail investors and mutual funds prior to a restructuring announcement is positively related to long-run abnormal returns to the firm, suggesting that some retail investors exhibit a high degree of sophistication and are not simply noise traders.
 Our results are consistent with investors focusing their limited attention on restructuring plans with the highest probability of restructuring success.

 Adapting Innovation When Facing Economic Uncertainty